Gbadebo-Oluwarimi/Attendifi/README.md

 ### Deep Learning Insights

 Modern face recognition systems, such as the one implemented here, are inspired by advancements in deep learning.
 Notably, models like **FaceNet** have demonstrated the effectiveness of mapping faces into a high-dimensional space where similar faces are positioned closer together.
-This method involves training the network with a triplet loss function, which ensures that embeddings of the same person are closer than those of different people. ([(https://en.wikipedia.org/wiki/FaceNet?utm_source=chatgpt.com](https://medium.com/@ageitgey/machine-learning-is-fun-part-4-modern-face-recognition-with-deep-learning-c3cffc121d78)))
+This method involves training the network with a triplet loss function, which ensures that embeddings of the same person are closer than those of different people. ([article link](https://medium.com/@ageitgey/machine-learning-is-fun-part-4-modern-face-recognition-with-deep-learning-c3cffc121d78)))

 ## Installation